TomBirbeck/personal-card-designer/README.md

 Will update the card displayed and the context when changes are made, using the handle functions contained in the component.

+### Card Container

+Contains states to store the name and tagline of the user, gets cardProperties from the cardDesignContext, and has a cardRef to be used when a user wants to download their card. \
+This component is responsible for rendering the Card component and the save and download buttons.\
+When a user clicks to download the card design will be drawn onto a html canvas and downloaded to their device.\
+Card container passes down the following props to the Card component.
+- name
+- tagline
+- cardRef

+### Card

+This component tkes in the props of name, tagline and cardRef.\
+It creates Props using the cardDesignContext and then deconstructs this to get the states needed for each design variable.\
+It has two useEffects that run when the state changes.
+The first one checks whether or not the border is active and one which checks which background style hs been chosen by the user.
+This information then determines how the card is rendered on the screen.\
+The component uses conditional rendering to and inline CSS to display the correct card design.

 ### Context
 The design choices made by a user are stored in the cardDesignContext, this is updated when any changes happen.

+### Types

+This file contains the different types required in the components throughout the app.

+## Using this codebase

+To use or adapt this code yourself you will need to clone the repositiory and then run nmp i in your terminal to install the dependencies.

 ## Available Scripts